-- Diversify the Council by age, race/ethnicity, and neighborhood.
+- Diversify the Board by age, race/ethnicity, and neighborhood.

-- Balance the representation of History Enthusiasts, Curious Explorers, Social Facilitators, and Boosters on the Council.
+- Balance the representation of History Enthusiasts, Curious Explorers, Social Facilitators, and Boosters on the Board.

-- Redefine membership/friendship in the CHS bylaws as a non-voting role that doesn’t require a donation.
+- Redefine membership/friendship in the bylaws as a non-voting role that doesn’t require a donation.